ohduran/ohduran.github.io/_collections/_books/2019-06-24-language-in-thought-and-action.md

 >
 >  —— Morpheus, *The Matrix*

 Great movie, by the way.
 [Too bad they never made any sequels](https://www.xkcd.com/566/).
 As we saw, and unlike chimpanzees, we symbolise things into objects.
-When we say ‘this is Bessie the cow’, we are only noting the aggregation of subatomic particles and processes that sum up to something that can be perceived as ‘Bessie’, calling it by a name, and noting its resemblance to other ‘cows’ while /ignoring the differences/.
+When we say ‘this is Bessie the cow’, we are only noting the aggregation of subatomic particles and processes that sum up to something that can be perceived as ‘Bessie’, calling it by a name, and noting its resemblance to other ‘cows’ while *ignoring the differences*.

-The object we see is an abstraction of the lowest level, but an abstraction nevertheless from the fact that Bessie simply /isn’t there/.
+The object we see is an abstraction of the lowest level, but an abstraction nevertheless from the fact that Bessie simply *isn’t there*.
 The word ‘cow’ selects only the similarities between Bessie, Daisy and Rosie, and leaves out even more things about Bessie.
 The process goes on and on: ‘livestock’, ‘farm asset’, ‘asset’, ‘wealth’… It’s what we call an *Abstraction Ladder*.

 This process of abstracting ignores ‘the whole truth’ at the expense of reaching collective understanding.
-It /makes discussion possible/ by reducing the mental effort to perceive what it is that makes Bessie a cow.
+It *makes discussion possible* by reducing the mental effort to perceive what it is that makes Bessie a cow.
 As we mentioned before, we learn words through context; that learning can only happen if we can distill what it is that is common between Bessie, Daisy and Rosie.

 > A producer of educational films once remarked to me that it is impossible to make a shot of ‘work’.
 You can shoot Joe hoeing potatoes, Susan polishing her car, Bill spraying paint on a barn, but never just ‘work’.
 >